congca0/congca0.github.io/research.md

 ## Environmental and Population Health

-Earlier in my research, I developed machine learning and statistical methods for studying environmental exposures, population health, and social vulnerability using large-scale longitudinal data.
+Earlier in my research, I used machine learning and statistical methods to study environmental exposures, population health, and social vulnerability.

-I worked with datasets combining air pollution, weather, traffic, climate, health, and sociodemographic information.
-This work provided a foundation for my later research in biomedical data science and causal inference.
+This work combined large-scale data on air pollution, weather, traffic, climate, health, and sociodemographic factors.

 ### Selected Work